a7hybnj2/MacOS_KillKey/README.md

  - [] Could the plastic housing be removed to make it even smaller?
  - [] Perhaps remove the drive housing and just do a resin dip to make it as small as possible.
  - [] Final solution needs a lanyard attachment.

+ ---
+ ## Install
+ The file config_example.py needs to be copied to config.py and the internal values changed.
+You need to find the UUID of the device you plan on using as the \*key\*.